-Also, at least 10% of the proceeds from the event will go to DTN Ministries, a tax exempt organization committed to establishing safe homes for young children who are at risk of being, “trafficked” or have been rescued from human trafficking and sex slavery.
-DTN Ministries is working to establish the first of many homes to care for these children in Thailand.
+At least 10% of the proceeds from the event will go to DTN Ministries, a 501c(3) tax exempt organization, committed to establishing safe homes for young children who are at risk of being, “trafficked” or have been rescued from human trafficking and sex slavery.
+DTN Ministries,as of last year, has established the first of many homes to care for these children in Northern Thailand!!!

 Follow us on Facebook to keep up to date on various human sex trafficking news and businesses that sponsored us!
 Thanks!